 What does this course cover?

-This course is part of our unique, two-year data protection compliance training plan and was designed specifically for Northern Ireland-based organisations by a team of data protection experts and lawyers.
-It covers:
+This course was designed specifically for Northern Ireland-based organisations by a team of data protection experts and lawyers.

 - The principals of the General Data Protection Regulation (GDPR)

-This training plan includes two courses; a fundamentals course followed by a review and upskill course (12 months later).
-These online courses are regularly updated and have been developed using real-life scenarios.
-Each course includes an assessment at the end (with a minimum pass score of 80%), ensuring all staff are kept fully updated with the latest data protection legislation.
+This online course is regularly updated and has been developed using real-life scenarios.
+The course includes an assessment at the end (with a minimum pass score of 80%), ensuring all staff are kept fully updated with the latest data protection legislation.

 Our base price is £30 + VAT per user, however, economies of scale apply.